NYC Landscaping Costs

 You can see a multitude of high-quality planters and pots online, and talk with your contractor about building some that fit your space exactly.
 Many people choose cedar for this project, as it’s beautiful and relatively rot-resistant.
 Other woods work fine, too, and can look great finished in paint or stain.
 Add your ideas to your photo montage and talk to your contractor.

-Landscaping costs for homes in New York City can be tough to estimate without a visit from several contractors, so make your list of must-haves and get started on your outdoor living.
+Landscaping costs for homes in New York City can be tough to estimate without a visit from several contractors.
+When you’re ready to get started on your home or outdoor remodel, work with Sweeten to renovate with the best contractors in NYC.

 Popular Questions Asked